 Personal intuition comes in many forms.
 Some hear a voice in their head and others are cued through the sights around them.
 The trick is to pay attention.
 When you are seeking answers the Universe will bend over backwards to guide you.
 It’s up to you to read the signs and that’s where personal intuition comes in.

 Stories abound of people who say “if only I had followed my gut”.
 It happens to us all at some time in our lives.
+Like the time I wanted to start my own business tree trimming Kansas City MO or the time we approach that beautiful girl/guy who seems to have a magic spell over us.
 It’s not always easy to pick-up on the guidance with what feels like traveling cranes wheeling back forth, dumping indiscriminate pieces of information into our mind all day long.

 Well the dumping takes place in all parts of the brain, but we can choose what to give importance to and what to store away for another day.
 Employing the bits that keep us alive is generally what we find ourselves doing.
 Many of us are just robotically going about the day on autopilot.
 It’s equivalent to never putting down your cell phone or getting off the computer.
 We need to check in with our real self to get a fuller experience of the events around us.